3:20-cv-03837

 - Case Identification: 3:20-cv-03837, N.D.
 Cal., 07/31/2020

-- Venue Allegations: Defendant is alleged to generate revenue and profits within the Northern District of California by selling the accused products.
+- Venue Allegations: Plaintiff alleges venue is proper in the Northern District of California because Defendant generates revenues and profits by selling the accused products within the district.

-- Technical Context: The technology concerns Ternary Content Addressable Memory (TCAM), a specialized type of memory used in high-speed networking equipment to accelerate packet forwarding, classification, and access control list (ACL) lookups.
+- Technical Context: The technology at issue, Ternary Content Addressable Memory (TCAM), is a specialized high-speed memory critical for search functions in modern networking equipment like internet routers and data center switches.

 Case Timeline